ryouze/ryouze.github.io/content/posts/sfml-cmake-macos.md

         └── CMakeSFMLProject
 ```

-As you can see, I only copied the freetype framework into the app bundle.
+As shown, only the freetype framework was copied into the app bundle.

 ## Cross-platform CI/CD

-Building the app on your local machine is fine.
-However, Github Actions can build and package your app for macOS, GNU/Linux, and Windows, all at the same time.
-Setting up a CI/CD pipeline is pretty easy if you're already using a cross-platform build system like CMake.
+Building the app on your local machine is sufficient for development, but GitHub Actions can build and package your app for macOS, Linux, and Windows, all at the same time.
+Setting up a CI/CD pipeline is straightforward if you are already using a cross-platform build system like CMake.

-The CMake SFML Project Template already includes a simple `.github/workflows/ci.yml` file, but we can extend it a bit.
+The CMake SFML Project Template already includes a simple `.github/workflows/ci.yml` file, but you can extend it.

 Original `.github/workflows/ci.yml`: